qanastek/DEFT-2023/README.md

 | 5         | 34         | 2          | **43**    |
 | Total     | **2171**   | **312**    | **3,105** |

+## Bootstrapping training scripts

+### Architecture

+We are providing a basic bootstrapping script for training, which use [Transformers library](https://huggingface.co/docs/transformers/index) to train a `CamemBERT-base` model to predict the correct(s) answer(s) to the question by modeling it as a *multi-label* problem.

+P.-S.: It's not the training script of the reference, and had the only purpose to make easier to start with the tasks.

+How to use the training scripts (each file header contains the full procedure):
+- Change the path of the HuggingFace dataset to your local or remote location.
+   - My local path: `dataset_base  = load_dataset("/users/ylabrak/DEFT-2023/Data/Huggingface/DEFT-2023/DEFT2023.py")`
+   - Using HuggingFace Hub (required to send an invitation to [DEFT-2023 organization](https://huggingface.co/DEFT-2023) or your username to the workshop email): `dataset_base = load_dataset("DEFT-2023/DEFT2023", use_auth_token=True)`
+- Run the training script:
+   - `python TrainFrenchMedMCQA-CLASSIFICATION-Full.py --model_name="camembert-base"`
+   - `python TrainFrenchMedMCQA-QA.py --model_name="camembert-base"`

+## Evaluation scripts

+ddd

 ### Citation Information

 We would very much appreciate it if you cite our publications :